-Alright, so we recognize that this is a lot of information, but to wrap it all up for you, team building events are important for six main reasons: (1) they cultivate the key elements of high performing teams, (2) they cultivate psychological safety and trust, (3) they build connectedness, which, in turn, (4) can be a source of innovation, (5) they promote resilience, and finally, (6) they can establish corporate social responsibility as a cultural norm.
+Alright, so we recognize that this is a lot of information, but to wrap it all up for you, TB events are important for six main reasons: (1) they cultivate the key elements of high performing teams, (2) they cultivate psychological safety and trust, (3) they build connectedness, which, in turn, (4) can be a source of innovation, (5) they promote resilience, and finally, (6) they can establish corporate social responsibility as a cultural norm.

 THE WHO (the question, not the organization)